pattshreds/Portfolio-V2/README.md

   <li> Start building blog page. </li>
   <li> Write CSS for as many screen sizes as I can. </li>
   <li> In the index.html file I want to dynamically make the home-container take up the whole page so the tech-exp container must be scrolled to see.
 Right now I'm using a margin-bottom on the home-container to push it down but I want a more elegant solution. </li>
+  <li> On the projects page make the currentDot class active on page load rather than only when the slides is interacted with. </li>
 </ul>